-The rich taste of real butter produces a versatile and delicious pie pastry.
-But for a crust that’s easier to handle, try incorporating butter and shortening.
-The combination of butter and fat provides both stability (from the shortening) and flavor (from the butter).
+A tender, flaky crust is the best part of any pie, whether it’s filled with fresh fruit or nuts and warm fall spice.
+The rich taste of real butter produces a versatile and delicious pie pastry, but for a crust that’s easier to handle, try incorporating butter and shortening.
+The combination of butter and fat provides both stability, from the shortening, and flavor from the butter.

 1. Don’t overwork the dough.

 Take care not to overblend the fat and flour.
 Cutting the butter into the flour mixture is a key step in making a good piecrust.
 The butter must be very cold and hard and in pea-sized pieces before the liquid (usually ice water) is added.
 If the butter warms up and softens, the flour will absorb it, become sticky and ultimately yield a tough crust.

 Handle the pastry no more than necessary.
 Overworking the piecrust will “work” the glutens in the flour and melt the butter into the flour, again creating a tough crust.

 2. Add just enough water to hold the dough together.

 Add enough water so the dough can be rolled out easily—better a bit too much water than not enough.
 Try adding the water a tablespoon at a time, stirring and tossing with a fork after each addition.
 Stop adding water as soon as the dough comes together in a rough, shaggy mass and can hold together when pinched.

 3. Keep everything very, very cold.